 Too much stress can lead to belly fat!
 Stress triggers the adrenal gland which produces the stress hormone cortisol.
 When your cortisol levels are too high it can increase your appetite and abdominal fat storage.

-Effective ways to manage stress is by engaging in activities that make you happy and relaxed.
-Breathe fresh air and take a walk outside, practice yoga or meditation.
+Effective ways to manage stress is by engaging in self-care activities that make you happy and relaxed.
+Breathe fresh air and take a walk outside, practice yoga, or meditation.
 Whatever helps you relax do it!

 Tip #7 - Get stronger